 In-Depth Look at Neck Surgery C5-C6-C7 Recovery Time

-Initial Weeks Post-Surgery
+Initial Weeks Post-Neck Surgery Recovery

 The first several weeks are critical for healing.
 During this phase, patients often deal with varying levels of pain, managed by prescription medications.
 It’s usual for a neck brace to be used to support the neck as it heals initially.
+During the initial weeks post-surgery, it is crucial to monitor the condition of the spinal nerves to ensure they are not being compressed or irritated.

 For about 4 to 6 weeks post-surgery, patients are advised to avoid strenuous activities like driving or lifting heavy objects.
 The goal during this time is to engage in light activities that promote healing without straining the neck.